Miles Sanders Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Season Stats

-- He also averages 10.7 receiving yards per game, catching 19 passes for 118 yards.
+- He also averages 10.7 receiving yards per game, grabbing 19 passes for 118 yards.

 - The Eagles have run 48.9% passing plays and 51.1% rushing plays this season.
 They rank seventh in the NFL in scoring.